 Stay at home as long as you can.
 Remember how important it is that you feel relaxed, safe and secure in your surroundings.
 Your home is familiar, safe and has everything that you need to stay calm and relaxed.

 Have some tasks or activities in mind to help occupy the time.
+A 'pre-birth project' if you like.
 The last thing you want to be doing is clock watching - baby will come when baby is ready.
 Have a boxset ready to watch, or a collection of your favourite films.
 Or think of a practical job like cleaning or batch cooking some meals to put in the freezer, so that you don't have to worry about either for a while after baby arrives.
 Or maybe something creative is more up your street - start a video diary for your baby, or knit them something.
 Whatever you choose to do it needs to be something that will distract you and keep your attention for an indefinite amount of time (could be hours).

 As labour progresses you will find that your mood changes and that you have a natural need to focus.
 This is the serious phase, when sensations are getting more intense and your body means business.
 You might feel less like you want to talk or laugh and want things to be quieter so that you can concentrate on what is happening to your body and keeping yourself nicely calm and relaxed.